 Toronto’s attractions range from historic places to festivals and there’s no shortage of cool things to do in Toronto at night either.

 In the early days, Toronto was known as York and nicknamed “Muddy York” for its muddy streets but later got a name change to Toronto in 1834.

 These days, tourists can visit some of those old neighbourhoods to discover many surprises.

 As a local, I love to neighbourhood hop and wander through the shops and trendy restaurants then drop by a local watering hole to rub shoulders with friends and fellow Torontonians (that’s what locals are called).

-Out-of-towners can visit several attractions and avoid the cues by using a Toronto City Pass, which gets you admission into Toronto’s top five attractions.
+If you’re visiting Toronto with kids you might want to visit several Toronto attractions and avoid the queues by using a Toronto City Pass, which gets you admission into Toronto’s top five attractions.